Travel Smart Guide

 We would ask that all passengers continue to provide their valid travel documents and details of their full US destination address for US Immigration.
 There is no requirement for passengers to arrive at the airport any earlier than usual.

 When we receive your reservation and deposit we will send you an invoice showing the details of your holiday and charges and enclosing a summary of your insurance policy (if you have taken ours).
 If you agree these, the balance should be paid 10 weeks before departure (unless otherwise stipulated).
 After we have received payment of the balance, and approx 14 days before departure, air tickets, travel information, joining instructions, luggage labels and service vouchers will be sent to you or your travel agent.
 Bookings made 10 weeks or less to the departure date must be paid for at time of booking the reservation.
 Where accommodation or flights are subject to request, full payment must be made and we endeavour to have an answer within 48 hours of the request being received.
-Payments made to Travel City Direct by credit card will incur a charge 2.5% on the total value of your holiday.
+Payments made to Travel City Direct by credit card will incur a charge of 1.5% which will be added on to the total value of the transaction.

 Early Booking/Bonus Offers